 As part of this Plan, BHA compiled a database of non-BHA subsidized housing available throughout Boston.
-The Alternative Housing Supply Database, Exhibit J, lists all subsidized properties located in Boston and includes the building name, address, number of units, type of subsidy, and, where available,
+The Alternative Housing Supply Database, Exhibit J, lists all subsidized properties located in Boston and includes the building name, address, number of units, type of subsidy, and, where available, occupancy rates as of April 2014.
+The database shows the number and variety of subsidized housing opportunities throughout the City of Boston.

-Outside of BHA programs, Boston has approximately 22,000 housing units with rental subsidies for non-senior households.36 Annual turnover for these units is approximately 5%, amounting to 1,100-1,250 subsidized units becoming available per year.37
+Outside of BHA programs, Boston has approximately 22,000 housing units with rental subsidies for nonsenior households.36 Annual turnover for these units is approximately 5%, amounting to 1,100-1,250 subsidized units becoming available per year.37